quixio/quix-streams/docs/using.md

 ## Registering a callback for stream data

-You can register a stream callback that is invoked when data is first received on a stream.
+When it comes to registering your callbacks, the first step is to register a stream callback that is invoked when data is first received on a stream.

 ```python
 topic_consumer.on_stream_received = on_stream_received_handler